krelbel/ALttPMSUShuffler/README.md

      "python Main.py --singleshuffle ../your-msu-pack-name-here", behavior is
      the same as with --trackshuffle, but a single MSU pack of your choice is chosen as the shuffled source for all tracks in the generated pack.
+   - If run in the command line as
+     "python Main.py --xshuffle", behavior will only shuffle dungeon and boss tracks.
+This is more-interesting with Extended MSU Packs.

+  Debugging options (not necessary for normal use):
    - This script uses hardlinks instead of copies by default to reduce disk usage and increase speed; the --realcopy option can be used to create real copies instead of hardlinks.
+   - The --debug option can be used to make this script print the filesystem commands (deleting, creating, renaming files) it would have executed instead of executing them.

 3) Copy the ALttP Randomizer ROM (with background music enabled) to this directory and rename it to "shuffled.sfc".
 Load it in an MSU-compatible